Disputes Integration Guide

 6. Create the dispute

-Using the following code, pass the access token from step 2, the JSON web token from step 3, and the buyer transaction ID from step 4 to create the dispute.
+Use the following cURL code to create the dispute replacing the ACCESS_TOKEN, JWT-TOKEN and BUYER-TRANSACTION-ID with their respective values.
+The ACCESS_TOKEN is the access token from step 2, JWT-TOKEN is the JSON web token from step 3 and the BUYER-TRANSACTION-ID is the buyer transaction ID from step 5.

 7. Creating a chargeback